 |A||Semester 1 2023-24|

-Societies, policy makers and public services currently face a multitude of challenges, including social inequalities and divisions, the climate emergency, the transformation of work and care and the funding of welfare states.
-Social and public policies have a key role in responding to these challenges but the question of where responsibility lies, and which policy tools are appropriate and effective in tackling social problems is more complex.
-This module draws on key theories and debates in social and public policy in order to develop your understanding of contemporary challenges and their possible resolution.
-You will be introduced to key conceptual, theoretical and methodological components of the major debates in social and public policy, and will engage with key questions and thinkers while exploring the social and political context in which they emerge.
-The module content will equip you with the analytical tools necessary to interrogate social and public policy challenges, and to discuss and critically assess their relevance to society.
+Societies currently face a multitude of grand challenges including social inequalities and divisions, insecure labour markets, the rise of violence, evolving drug markets, political dissatisfaction, poverty and destitution and the broader crisis of our political and economic system.
+Social and public policies have a key role in responding to these challenges, though the question of where responsibility lies - and which policy tools are appropriate and effective in tackling social problems - is more complex.
+Drawing upon key and current debates in social and public policy, this interdisciplinary module aims to develop your understanding of contemporary societal challenges and what can be done to ameliorate them.
+You will be introduced to contemporary and major debates in social and public policy, engaging with key questions and exploring the broader social and political context in which they emerge.
+The module content will equip you with the analytical tools necessary to interrogate social and public policy challenges, and to identify, discuss and critically assess solutions.

-To introduce key conceptual, theoretical and methodological dimensions of contemporary social and public policy debates
+To introduce key dimensions of contemporary social and public policy debates.

-To familiarise students with a range of current social and public policy challenges within their social, political and economic context
+To familiarise students with a range of current social and public policy challenges within their broader social, cultural, political, and economic context.

 By the end of this module, you will be able to:

-Identify and evaluate key conceptual, theoretical and methodological dimensions of social and public policy debates and locate these debates in their social, political and economic context
+Identify and evaluate key dimensions of contemporary social and public policy debates and locate these debates in their social, cultural, political, and economic context.

-Offer informed critique using a range of perspectives and evidence sources relevant to the acquisition and sharing of knowledge in the field of social and public policy
+Offer informed critique using a range of interdisciplinary perspectives and evidence sources relevant to the field of social and public policy.

 |Task||Length||% of module mark|